PandaCao/nfctron-incubator-task/README.md

 | `GET`   | `/api/v1/customers/{uuid}`        | Retrieve the customer by uuid. |
 | `POST`  | `/api/v1/customers/create`        | Create new customer            |
 | `PATCH` | `/api/v1/customers/update/{uuid}` | Update customer by uuid.       |

+# My opinions

+**Before this task I've never worked with NestJS, only some basic FEs in React with Typescript.
+The task wasn't very challenging as there was no database.
+In Java, I am used to Hibernate ORM, so I would definitely use an ORM.
+The most challenging part of this task was mocking, as it is different from Mockito in Java.
+Overall, I really enjoyed working on this project.
+NestJS shares some similarities to Spring Boot, such as the use of decorators
+(similar to annotations in Java), Inversion of Control (IoC) and Dependency Injection, which made the learning curve smoother.**